rumeysakdogan/AWS_DevOps_Projects/Project-5: CI Project with Jenkins, Nexus,SonarQube and Slack/README.md

 ![](images/sonar-quality-gate-status.png)
 ![](images/scanning-complete.png)

-- We can create our own Quality Gates and add to our project as well.
-Next we will create a Webhook in SonarQube to send the anaylysis results to jenkins.
+- We can create our own Quality Gates and add to our project as well. click `Quality gate` -> `Create`. add `Condition`.
+You can give `Bug is greater than 80` then Save it. click on projectname it will have a dropdown, click `Quality Gate` and choose the new Quality gate you have created.

+Next we will create a Webhook in SonarQube to send the analysis results to jenkins.

 ```sh
 http://<private_ip_of_jenkins>:8080/sonarqube-webhook